hxxdev/hxxdev.github.io/_posts/2025-05-02-make-and-makefiles.md

 Using the `make` command together with a `Makefile` offers a highly effective way to manage and organize project builds.

+🧠 What a Makefile does?

+✅ Defines rules to automate tasks

+Each rule tells make:
+1. What to build (target)
+2. How to build it (commands)
+3. What it depends on (dependencies)

+✅ 2.
+Tracks file changes
+make only rebuilds what’s changed, using timestamps.
+It makes builds efficient.

 ---

 ### Installation